 The Capital Gain is the difference between the selling price of the crypto (or its market value on the date of the transaction) and the adjusted cost base of the crypto.

-The adjusted cost base refers to the cost of acquisition of the crypto plus any reasonable expenses incurred to acquire it (including commissions and legal fees).
+In Canada, the adjusted cost base refers to the cost of acquisition of the crypto plus any reasonable expenses incurred to acquire it (including commissions and legal fees).
 If the acquisition cost is greater than the selling price, then it results in Capital Losses (which can be written off against Capital Gains to reduce the tax liability).

-How to calculate capital gain keeping the Superficial Loss Rule in mind
+How to calculate Capital Gain keeping the Superficial Loss Rule in mind

 Say, for instance, it’s almost the end of the tax season, and an investor has made substantial gains in the course of the year.
 They are holding some crypto which is currently valued at a very low price.
 It would be easy for them to sell this crypto at the current low rate and then write off the resulting capital losses against their profits, thereby reducing their tax liability.